Icstarslol/Simple-SDN-Experiment/README.md

 # Set the OpenFlow version to 1.3 [IMPORTANT otherwise the version of ODL we are using will not recognise the device]
 ovs-vsctl set bridge br0 protocols=OpenFlow13

-# View switch information e.g. dpid, no. of tables supported, no. of buffers, switch ports
-ovs-ofctl show br0

 # Set the SDN controller the switch will comunicate with (either ports 6633 or 6653 can be used)
 ovs-vsctl set-controller br0 tcp:<controller_ip>:6633
 ovs-vsctl show
 ```

 ## Configuring the Routers and Hosts
-The routers are configured with the commands listed below to enable routing throughout the network
+The routers are configured with the commands listed below to enable routing throughout the network.

 For R1:
 ```